quat1024/garden/garden/lingo-2.md

 * red-blue: CONE, a detailed sculpture with a square, plus, dot, and a bracket?
 * blue: A small hedge maze

+The Great: I did the maze, it opened a door from the little tree-and-question-mark area to another section of The Great.
+But I've already been to that section through the IN/ROT doors.
+So what's that all about.

+The Impressive; I got the W from inside there but it feels like there is more, somehow.
+I see something behind the wall when I rotate the right-side panel sometimes

+This is totally cheating, but if you're using a texture pack you can sometimes figure out when you teleport in The Digital based on when the textures rotate

+~~The bottom copy of `THINK THINK THINK` above the The Orb room has turned green.
+Okay?~~ It is no longer green

+## The Digital second maze

+~~The Digital: The second maze.
+There's some C-shaped purple lines on the top of the cage room, and a similar "DO YOU SEA" painting thing in The Great first-area, but i'm not sure what they mean (following a C shaped path just leads to more maze?)~~

+~~I found a path in The Hinterlands.
+Not sure where I was supposed to learn that path from.
+It leads to The Gallery~~

+I finally went to the left of the area near The Impressive, which had opened some time after I last looked, and found a PAINTING -> ART which revealed the painting.
+So I might have done a little progression skip

+## The Gallery

+New area on the "Return To..." menu.

+left path - The Extravagant.
+Has a very large backwards E and a new symbol ("blocks").
+I think i've seen that symbol in the shadows of The Great, left garden.
+If you jump at some of the paintings, you teleport to the other one.
+Tutorializes the "blocks" symbol and it gave me the E

+right path - The Parthenon.
+Structure with "WHO?" written in black and "WHERE?" written in cyan. one path leads to The Revitalized

+straight, left: A black painting which leads to (The Darkroom which I could already get to).

+straight: Behind the P painting is a letter-eater (but putting P in there doesn't do anything)

+straight, right: The Owl

+(After finding `C` in The Digital I filled in `TRICK`/`INK` in The Entry and it told me `LEAST BLUE LAST`.
+I have no idea what that means.
+It's now gone and replaced with a painting of The Owl.)

 ## current leads

-The Digital: The second maze.
-There's some C-shaped purple lines on the top of the cage room, and a similar "DO YOU SEA" painting thing in The Great first-area, but i'm not sure what they mean (following a C shaped path just leads to more maze?)

-The Great: What the words in the green mazes mean.
-And the tan maze after CURT (I haven't done the actual maze part just because I think it's literally just a maze lol)
+The Great: ~~What the words in the green mazes mean~~ How to apply them into the other representation of the tower area lmao.
+Maybe the little sculptures represent symbols I need to apply?

-The Linear/(in general): If the count-down thing reaching 0 allows me to do anything?
-It looks interactable for some reason

-After finding `C` in The Digital I filled in `TRICK`/`INK` in The Entry and it told me `LEAST BLUE LAST`.
-I have no idea what that means.
-But it opened up more The Entry rooms I guess.
-If I follow the red outlined hallway I can sometimes get into this room with 9 panels, ~~none of which are solvable atm.~~ some are solvable now that I have the S

-Letter blockers:

-* If I find `G` I can fill in `RIGHT` in The Impressive (accessible from The Great, go through IN/ROT area and turn left)
-	* I found G in the maze
-* If I find `E` I can fill in `LEARN` in The Great (after IN/ROT area, turning right)
+The Great: Some time recently, the area near The Impressive opened up

+The Great: I need one more letter so I can finish TEACH/LEARN (might be in The Tree)

+The Great: when I enter "where?" i see "QUESTION (unstatue) -> 4", not sure what the answer is

+The Tree: What does the ziggurat symbol mean, and what does the emptyset symbol outside of The Tree mean

+`COLOR` panels

+* The Digital (BLUE)
+* The Great (next to the gate near the right hedge maze)
+* The Great (next to The Partial entrance)
+* The Unkempt (ORANGE)

+Found in Control Center: LESS/REVERSED DOUBLE YOU/ORB'S ORANGE/PEA'S PREREQUISITE/INSIDE THE PAINTING

+* REVERSED DOUBLE YOU - pretty clearly M, right
+* ORB'S ORANGE - the left chamber of The Orb with a big O in it
+* PEA'S PREREQUISITE - ?
+* INSIDE THE PAINTING - could refer to the painting in The Partial which plops you right in front of the R
+* Regardless i can't take action on this because I don't have the M, and don't know where it is

 ```{=html}
 </details>